brojangles24/cloudflare-gateway-block-ads-1hosts/README.md

 # Cloudflare Gateway Block Ads
 A GitHub Actions script to automatically create and update Cloudflare Zero Trust Gateway ad blocking lists and policy.

-The script works by periodically downloading the [OISD](https://oisd.nl/) small blocklist, splitting it into smaller chunks, uploading it to Cloudflare as multiple Domains lists, and then creating a policy that blocks all traffic to the domains in the lists.
+The script works by periodically downloading the [OISD](https://oisd.nl/) big blocklist, splitting it into smaller chunks, uploading it to Cloudflare as multiple Domains lists, and then creating a policy that blocks all traffic to the domains in the lists.

 It does not use the Cloudflare API unnecessarily as it only updates the Domains lists if the OSID blocklist has changed since the last run.